 While seemingly abstract, the principles of factorization have found applications in data science and machine learning.
 Matrix factorization techniques, such as singular value decomposition (SVD) and non-negative matrix factorization (NMF), are used for dimensionality reduction, recommendation systems, and topic modeling.

 In recommendation systems, matrix factorization is used to predict user preferences based on their past behavior.
-By decomposing the user-item interaction matrix into lower-dimensional matrices, the system can identify latent factors that explain user preferences and make personalized recommendations.
+In real terms, by decomposing the user-item interaction matrix into lower-dimensional matrices, the system can identify latent factors that explain user preferences and make personalized recommendations.
 In topic modeling, NMF is used to discover the underlying topics in a collection of documents by factoring the document-term matrix.

 Tips and Expert Advice